Welcome Back: From the Dean of Students

 For some students and families, it is their first experience with college.
 I hope our newly enrolled first-year and transfer students and parents enjoyed their FASET Orientation experience this summer.
 I also hope that you left FASET better informed about our programs, services, and opportunities for involvement both on and off campus.

 For some parents it is potentially a time filled with emotion and some worry.
-Rest assured there are support services for both you and your student.
-The reality is we are only a telephone or email message away.
-I recommend that parents take advantage of all the services, programs, and support Georgia Tech offers, particularly, our Parents Program (www.parents.gatech.edu).
-Being involved with our Parents Program is one of the best means to stay informed about life at Georgia Tech, important deadlines/dates, and ways that you can become more involved in the Tech community.
+Rest assured that there are an array of support services that exist for both you and your student.
+The reality is we are only a telephone or e-mail message away.
+I recommend that parents take advantage of all the services, programs, and support Georgia Tech offers, particularly, our Parents Program.
+Being involved with our Parents Program is one of the best means to stay informed about life at Georgia Tech, important deadlines/dates, and ways that you can get involved on and off campus.

 All of our students will experience many new and wonderful things over the next few months and academic year.
-As parents, I ask that you encourage them to take advantage of all that Georgia Tech has to offer, both in and out of the classroom.
+As parents, I ask that you encourage them to take advantage of all that Georgia Tech has to offer both in and out of the classroom.
 If you and/or your student feel that they could benefit from the support services offered at Georgia Tech, please advise them to seek help quickly.
-Identifying and addressing issues early on offers students a greater opportunity to succeed.
+Proactively addressing issues early on allows students a chance of being more successful.

-Georgia Tech is a wonderful place filled with great opportunities and challenges, and the Office of the Dean of Students is here to serve you and your students.
-This summer we welcomed new staff to the Office of the Dean of Students.
-Sarah Perkins joins us as the community service coordinator in the Office of Student Involvement.
-Dr. Cara Appel-Silbaugh has recently joined the Tech community as my new associate dean.
-Lastly, Carol Kinsey is our new part-time administrative assistant.
+Georgia Tech is a wonderful place filled with great opportunities and challenges.
+The Office of the Dean of Students is here to serve you and your students.
 Please do not hesitate to contact me with a question, feedback, or just to let me know how your son/daughter is enjoying their Georgia Tech experience.
-I can be reached at firstname.lastname@example.org or by telephone at 404.894.6367.
+I can be reached at firstname.lastname@example.org or by telephone, 404.894.6367.
 Go Jackets!

 John M. Stein